wwwlicious/servicestack-eventstore/ReadMe.md

   </tr>
   <tr>
     <td class="tg-e3zv">Read Model</td>
-    <td class="tg-031e">Also provides access to an EventStore catch-up subscription with the difference that it automatically subscribes to all ("$all" in EventStore) to allow a read model to be populated from selected events from different streams.</td>
+    <td class="tg-031e">Also provides access to an EventStore catch-up subscription, with the difference that it automatically subscribes to all streams ("$all" in EventStore) to allow a read model to be populated from selected events from different streams.</td>
     <td class="tg-yw4l">None.</td>
   </tr>
 </table>

-Subscriptions can be created as follows in the `Configure` method:
+Subscriptions can be created as follows in the `Configure` method (we will cover read model subscriptions separately):

 ```csharp
 public override void Configure(Container container)